StijnVerdenius/LTH_paper_summaries/Zeros, signs and the supermask (Zhou et al (uber), 2019).md

 A supermask is a mask that applied to a randomly initialized untrained network produces results better than chance.
 They use the same large magnitude pruning, but then a version that also prunes weights that did not maintain their initial sign.

-So they do train the unpruned network, just not after pruning
+So they do train the unpruned network, just not after pruning and get good performance.

-Converting weights to signed constants are also worked.
+Converting weights to signed constants also worked remarkably.

 ##### Supermasks can also be trained:

-Instead of training the network, train a binary mask tensor over the weights.
+Instead of training the network, train a binary (bernoulli over a sigmoid) mask tensor over the weights.

 - 95% on MNIST
 - 65% on CIFAR10.